-"The closest thing on television to clever comedy-theatre groups like San Francisco's 'The Committee' or Chicago's 'Second City.'" - WALL STREET JOURNAL wide range of children's television programing matters they felt needed correction, including host-selling.
+"The most refreshing, imaginative new series of the season." -ORLANDO SENTINEL STAR wide range of children's television programing matters they felt needed correction, including host-selling.
 Then-FCC Chairman Dean Burch, in a speech to the American Federation of Advertising, on Feb.
 2, 1971, urged the television broadcasters to adopt effective self-regulation in connection with children's programing.
 A month later, Senator Frank Moss (D-Utah), chairman of the Commerce Committee's Subcommittee on Consumers, wrote to the NAB, urging it to make its code conform to one on children's programing that had been proposed by the Council on Children, Media and Advertising